Renters Insurance in and around Houston

 Would you like to create a personalized renters quote?

-Your rented space is home.
-Since that is where you spend time with your loved ones and rest, it can be a wise idea to make sure you have renters insurance, especially if you could not afford to replace lost or damaged possessions.
-Even for stuff like your exercise equipment, towels, microwave, etc., choosing the right coverage can help protect you from the unexpected.
+Your rented house is home.
+Since that is where you make memories and relax, it can be a good idea to make sure you have renters insurance, especially if you could not afford to replace lost or damaged possessions.
+Even for stuff like your bed, boots, table and chairs, etc., choosing the right coverage can help protect you from the unexpected.

-Renters frequently underestimate the cost of replacing their belongings.
-Just because you are renting a townhome or home, you still own plenty of property and personal items—such as a TV, microwave, bed, and more.
+Renters often don’t realize that their landlord’s insurance only covers the structure.
+Just because you are renting a space or townhome, you still own plenty of property and personal items—such as a guitar, cooking set, microwave, and more.
 All of these have value, which would be a real loss if damaged or destroyed.
 That's why you need renters insurance from State Farm.
-Why choose renters insurance from Chase LaGarde?
-You need an agent with the knowledge needed to help you choose the right policy and examine your needs.
-With competence and skill, Chase LaGarde is committed to helping you keep your belongings protected.
+Why purchase your renters insurance from Chase LaGarde?
+You need an agent with a true desire to help you evaluate your risks and understand your coverage options.
+With competence and wisdom, Chase LaGarde is committed to helping you discover the State Farm advantage.

-Renters of Houston, get in touch with Chase LaGarde's office to identify your specific options and the advantages of State Farm renters insurance.
+Renters of Houston, get in touch with Chase LaGarde's office to learn more about your particular options and how you can save with State Farm renters insurance.

 Have More Questions About Renters Insurance?